 Niklas Ravaja is a Professor of eHealth and well-being and is heading the Emotional Interaction and eHealth research group.
 He is specialized in the research on emotional, motivational, and cognitive processes associated with the use of eHealth applications and systems.
 His interests include mediated and non-mediated social interaction, the interaction of humans with ICT, including VR and other media, and affective and neuro-/psychophysiological processes during mediated social interaction and technology use.

-Michiel Spape is a senior researcher at the Department of Psychology and Logopedics.
+Michiel Spape is a visiting researcher at the Department of Psychology, University of Helsinki, and Associate Professor at the University of Macau, Macau SAR.
 His research generally concerns cognition and affective neuroscience.
 After obtaining his PhD at the University of Leiden (Netherlands), he has held postdoctoral research positions at the University of Nottingham (UK) and the Helsinki Institute for Information Technology (Aalto / Helsinki University), as well as a lecturer position at Liverpool Hope University (UK).

 In his work, he has investigated a variety of subjects by combining the research themes of perception/action integration, cognitive control, and social-emotion perception, studying these with classic behavioural methods and neuroimaging techniques.
 By exploring the interplay between these normally isolated fields of research, he has shown the critical integration of cognitive functions, for example by showing how memory accounts for executive control, how intentions affect perception, and how emotions affect the experience of touch, publishing around 50 articles on the topic.